 If students decide to share their letters virtually, there are two ways they can go about this:

 #1 The Teacher AppreciationCards PDF can be converted via Google Drive so students can type their final draft directly into the worksheet and then email the file to the teacher they are celebrating.
-Check out Vocab Gal's tutorial for converting PDFs so they can be completed online.

 #2 Students can write their letters on the Teacher AppreciationCards and then take a picture of the completed worksheet!
 Pictures can then be emailed to teachers.
 If your school has a Facebook account, students can also post pictures of their handwritten letters on the page and then tag teachers!